Flone-dnb/FWorldGenerator/README.md

     <li><b>Probability To Spawn</b> - probability from 0.0 to 1.0 with which this function will be called (on every chunk cell).
 See "Spawning Objects" above.</li>
     <li><b>Is Blocking</b> - should the objects of this class "block" the cell on which they are spawn so that no other object will be spawn on this cell?
 For example, a grass object usually should not block the cell.</li>
 </ul>
-"Function Name" should be a function that accepts Transform as the only parameter.<br>
+"Function Name" should be a function that accepts Transform, Integer64 and Integer64 (which determine the coordinates of the chunk).<br>
 Here is the example of how you want to spawn many grass meshes on the terrain:<br>
 (click to see in full size)
 <p align="center">